bytefish/bytefish.de/blog/timeseries_databases_5_visualization_with_ggridges.md

 seen how to create choropleth maps using open data [Shapefiles].

-Now choropleth maps are an excellent tool to show changes over space, but we are not able to visualize subtle changes distributions over time.
+Now choropleth maps are an excellent tool to show changes over space, but we are not able to visualize subtle changes in distributions over time.

 So while I was browsing for interesting ways to visualize time series data I found [Ridgeline plots].